srlinuxeurope/DCFPartnerHackathon/README.md

 ### Deploying a project
-When accessing your hackathon VM instance you'll see the following bootstrapped environment. the DCFPartnerHackathon directory is a git clone of this repository.
+When accessing your hackathon VM instance you'll see the following bootstrapped environment.
+The DCFPartnerHackathon directory is a git clone of this repository.

 ```
 ~$ ls